 Edexcel English IGCSE: Out, Out- by Robert Frost

-- What happened to cause the fatal accident;
+- other people’s reaction to the accident;

-- The use of language.
+- the writer’s use of language techniques.

 You should refer closely to the passage to support your answer.
 You may use brief quotations.